Statistical Algorithms and a Lower Bound for Detecting Planted Clique: Average-case vs Distributional Planted Bipartite Clique

 Let $M$ be the $n\times n$ binary matrix whose rows are the $n$ samples from $D_S$.
-First apply a random permutation $\pi:[n]\rightarrow [n]$ to the columns of $M$ to obtain $M'$ (this will ensure that the planted set is uniformly distributed among the $n$ coordinates, which is necessary in order to obtain instances distributed according to $\cald_{avg}(n,k)$.)
+First apply a random permutation $\pi:[n]\rightarrow [n]$ to the columns of $M$ to obtain $M'$ (this will ensure that the planted set is uniformly distributed among the $n$ coordinates, which is necessary in order to obtain instances distributed according to $\cald_{avg}(n,k',k')$).

-In what follows we will denote by $k'\times k$ a clique with $k'$ vertices on the left and $k$ vertices on the right.
-Note that $M'$ has a $k'\times k$ planted clique for some $k'$ that is distributed according to a binomial distribution of $n$ Bernoulli trials with probability of success $k/n$ (i.e. $B(n, k/n)$).
+In what follows we will denote by $k'\times k$ a biclique with $k'$ vertices on the left and $k$ vertices on the right.
+Note that $M'$ has a $k'\times k$ planted biclique for some $k'$ that is distributed according to the binomial distribution $B(n,k/n)$.
+We denote the vertices on the left side of this biclique by $L$.
+By a multiplicative Chernoff bound, $\Pr[ k/2\leq k'\leq 2 k ]\geq 1-2e^{-k/8}$.
+From now on we will condition on this event occurring.